denten-books/plain-text/main.md

 complex systems must itself become critical practice, which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

+### 3.7 Spooky Action at a Distance

+IBM Format

+By 1932 the ITU documents list two new standards, International Telegraphic Alphabet No. 1 (ITA-1) and International Telegraphic Alphabet No. 2 (ITA-2).
+The ITA formats, like the Baudot, represented latin characthers in a system of fixed-lenght "bit" codes, For example, in ITA-1 the letter "A" and the number "1" are both represented by `-++++`; "X" and "," by `+-++-`, and the "error" code by `+++--` [@itu_telegraph_1932, 34].
+Because the devices are not synchronized, the pause between each transmitted character can vary in length.
+For this reason ITA-2 includes two extra bits for indicating "start" and stop" elements.
+The letter "A" and a hyphen in ITA-2 would be encoded as `0110001`, where ones and zeros represent the absence and the presence of current[@itu_telegraph_1932, 36].

+By the 1960, multiple competing character encodings existed in the United States and globally.

+ASCII.
+Plain text in Unix.
+Human readability.
+TROFF.

+Further separation.
+On benefits of computer-aided document preparation.
+"The style or format of the document can be decoupled from its content; the only format control information that need be embedded is that describing textual categories and boundaries, such as titles, section headings, paragraphs, and the like [@kernighan_unix_1978, 2116]

+Plain and fancy Text Unix system.
+What you see is not what you get.
+What is plain text.
+Unix ideas of plain text.
+ASCII.
+From form and content to content, semantic markup, and typesetting.
+Semantic markup as part of the extra-linguistic meaning making.

+http://www.unicode.org/reports/tr29/ The concept of Grapheme Clusters.

+Semantic markup is interesting because it contains both material and ideal.
+The way textuality is encoded mediates between idea and matter.
+Mediation.
+Visible form and hidden form.

+The theory of preaching.
+Lectures on homiletics (1892).
+Plain text vs. obscure text.o

+John Charles Ryle
+Expository Thoughts on the Gospels: For Family and Private Use.
+With the ...

+"One plain text is worth a thousand arguments."

+Words: Their Use and Abuse
+Say plain things in a plain way.

+Time and truth reconciling the moral and religious world to Shakespeare: the By B. S. Naylor
+"Thus it is, that the plain text, the obvious meaning, of Shakespeare, is dostorted by Commentators and beclouded by Illustrators" (p64)

+"One plain text is worth a thousand"

+Signal Book, United States Army: 1916

+"Robots have also the attribute in common of being able to affect human beings or other targets 'at a distance,' a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket and an atomic bomb can kill people and destroy at a distance.
+The book is a robot par excellence"[@moreno_who_1953, 238].
+So wrote Jacob Moreno, a contemporary adversary of Sigmund Freud and one of the pioneers in sociology and group therapy.

+Zoomatics --- the relationship of man to man and the relation of man "to certain peculiar products of his mind, which when separated from him, can function independently."
+"Aggression coming from robots." [@moreno_who_1953, 237] The first is sociometry.
+The second is "creative revolution."
+Robots = cultural conserves and machines.
+238. "A book, a film, an atomic bomb, they do not perish in the human sense, the same capacity is always there, they can be reproduced ad infinitum.
+A book may have to be reprinted, a film copied on and off, but if anything perishes it is not their essence but some material entourage.
+Our human world is increasingly filled with robots."
+239

+A text is a special type of a gun.
+It can be reduced to textual description, transmitted, and manufactured cheaply.
+As the pendulum of textual scholarship swings back from treating text as pure idea, the materialists must acknowledge the aberrant specificity of textual material.
+Text routinely separates from its physical medium.
+The ability to change form is what gives it the ability to act at a distance.

 ### 6.1 Algorithm as Fetish